githubtraining/training-manual/script/README.md

 ### bootstrap

-This script allows those who clone it for the first time to ensure they have the proper dependencies to run all other scripts locally.
+This script allows those who clone this repo for the first time to ensure they have the proper dependencies to run all other scripts locally.

 > Note: This requires Ruby.